 To teach and instill a continued interest of foreign languages and cultural awareness in young students.

-Foreign Language for Youth (FLY), a Non profit 501(c)3 corporation teaches Spanish, French, Japanese, Mandarin Chinese and Arabic to over 1,000 students in elementary and middle school classes each year.
-FLY teaches before and after school programs as well as classes integrated into a school’s regular curriculum in 60 public and private schools throughout 20 of Washington State’s Puget Sound public school districts and private schools.
+Foreign Language for Youth (FLY), a Non profit 501(c)3 corporation teaches Spanish, French, Japanese, Mandarin Chinese and Arabic to students in elementary and middle school classes each year.
+Foreign Language for Youth teaches before and after school, as well as classes integrated into a school’s regular curriculum throughout Washington State’s Puget Sound public school districts and private schools.

 Founded in 1995 by Executive Director, Konni Barich, Foreign Language for Youth was created to embellish our education system by offering aspiring students a chance to begin their road toward fluency in a foreign language.
 Our small class sizes of 10 students meet before, after or during school times, coordinated around the convenience of the school.
 Our unique multi-level dialogue based curriculum teaches dialogue segments, vocabulary and total physical response through games, songs, drama and other fun activities and is layered in such a way to accommodate various levels and ages and to support and challenge our advancing students.